codethesaurus/codethesaur.us/README.md

 Website that will compare language features side by side.

 ## Why would you want this?
 Good question.
-If there's an aspect of a language you don't know, you can compare a languages you know with a language you do.
+If there's an aspect of a language you don't know, you can compare it with an aspect of a language you do know.
 It's a good way to quickly learn a new language, or use it as a quick reference to remember things by.

 Learn more about some of the considerations behind this on the [Project Architecture](https://docs.codethesaur.us/project_architecture/) docs page.